Mk-ism/Mitm-attack/Readme.md

 We are now ready to go over to our freshly installed Pi-hole Dashboard.
 You can access it inside your browser by typing “http://192.168.0.103/admin” or “http://pi.hole/admin”.
 Change the IP address according to your setup.

+## INSTALLATION GUIDE for PI-VPN
+> Step 1
+- `bash Mitigation.sh`
+> Step 2
+- Executing above command  and choose 01 option.
+- 02 for Installation of PI-VPN (for your own VPN)
+> Step 3
+- Then select yes to use your current address as your static address
+> Step 4
+- confirm your Ip address and Gateway
+> Step 5
+- follow installation to confirm Pi and UDP
+> Step 6
+- enter your port and ip
+> Step 7
+- Then select the encryption level you want(use 256-bit)
+> Step 8
+- Then select Use public DNS
+> Step 9
+- Then enter the name of the public dns server and select yes.
+> Step 10
+- Then select the DNS provider as Google
+> Step 11
+- and lastly reboot your system.

 ## Conclusion